sunknudsen/privacy-guides/how-to-configure-hardened-debian-server/README.md

 Replace `185.112.147.115` with IP of server.

-When asked for password, enter password from [step 1](#step-1-create-ssh-key-pair-on-computer).
+When asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-computer).

 ```shell
 ssh root@185.112.147.115 -i ~/.ssh/server